 Sometimes, it’s not the most wonderful time of the year.
-Hear from Tricia Zerger, Netsmart human services community marketing director, on ways we can keep mental health at the forefront, especially as the holiday season is upon us.
+Hear from Tricia Zerger, senior director of human services strategy at Netsmart, on ways we can keep mental health at the forefront, especially as the holiday season is upon us.

 For many people, the holiday season is a time of joy, laughter and cheer.
 However, for a lot of individuals, the holidays aren’t always so merry and bright.
 This time of the year can bring a lot of unwelcome anxiety, stress and heightened depression.
 Although a spark in negative emotions is not limited to a certain time of the year, the holiday season can have a way of making things seem more difficult.

 I challenge everyone, including myself, to be brave enough to express how we’re really feeling this season.
 Let’s unwrap authentic connections and light up mental health awareness.
 Check out these 12 tips to help keep your mind, body and spirit bright throughout the holiday season.

 - Be kind and gentle with yourself.
 Practice self-care techniques that have worked for you in the past

 - Get by with a little help from your friends.
 Even if you rarely see the person, make plans to see them once this season

 - Download the Virtual Hope Box app which can help remind you of the positive things in your life by uploading photos, quotes and music that “spark joy”

 - Practice mindfulness, which has been shown to improve relationship satisfaction, reduce stress and increase empathy